-Learning Opportunities (Source: Survey Monkey Survey)
+Learning Opportunities (Source: Survey Monkey)

 Students were asked if there was enough opportunity to practices the skills being taught or to review the concepts being introduced.
+We will also use data from the OLI logs to identify activities where students needed the most help and where they selected incorrect answers most frequently.
+This data will illustrate the areas that need additional development to better support students’ learning.

 Learning Opportunities: n=310

-Time Contribution (Source: Survey Monkey Survey and OLI Logs)
+Time Contribution (Source: Survey Monkey and OLI Logs)

 We asked students how much time they spent working through the OLI unit.
 We also analyzed the OLI data logs for the amount of time students spent engaged in OLI activities.
 We did not count time when there was no activity for more than 20 minutes.
 This eliminates the noise caused by students walking away from their computer for an extended period of time.